< Other entriesHow to cite ChatGPT and AI tools in APA format

 Generative AI tools like ChatGPT are everywhere – including in the writing process for student papers.
 Whether you’re using AI to brainstorm, explain a complex topic, or generate a few sentences, one thing is clear: you have to cite it properly.

-The APA Style has spoken and it's the right way to stay out of plagiarism trouble.
+The APA Style has spoken, and it's the right way to stay out of plagiarism trouble.
 Here’s how to give credit where credit is due – even when it’s a robot.

 First: Ask Before You Use It